vmallet/ida-plugins/README.md

 * [Graph Slick](https://github.com/lallousx86/GraphSlick): Automated detection of inlined functions.
 It highlights similar groups of nodes and allows you to group them, simplifying complex functions.
 The authors provide an accompanying presentation which explains the algorithms behind the plugin and shows sample use cases.<br>
 _Updated: 2014 11 20 &nbsp;&nbsp; Language: C++_

+* [GUID-Finder](https://github.com/nihilus/guid-finder): Find GUID/UUIDs.
+The COM side of RE'ing (at least with "dead listing") can be pretty elusive.
+With this you can at least partially glean what interfaces and classes a target is using.<br>
+_Updated: 2016 01 24 &nbsp;&nbsp; Language: Python_

 * [HashDB IDA](https://github.com/OALabs/hashdb-ida): Malware string hash lookup plugin for IDA Pro.
 This plugin connects to the OALABS HashDB Lookup Service.<br>
 _Updated: 2022 03 17 &nbsp;&nbsp; Language: Python_